nataliatorres/products/README.md

 # Hi & welcome! 👋

-This project intends to to solve the challenge of providing a single GET endpoint to get a list of products.
+This project intends to solve the challenge of providing a single GET endpoint to get a list of products.
 This list could also be filtered by query parameters.

 ## Things to consider

-My PHP version is 7.4.16 and for this project I used the PHP built-in Web Server. \
+I used PHPStorm for the development, my PHP version is 7.4.16 and for this project I used the PHP built-in Web Server. \
 To perform the tests, I'm using PHPUnit.